 - consultation on study design

 The consultations on study design and statistical analysis are for work on research proposals for funding.
 They typically include issues of statistical power, sample size calculation, proposed methods of analysis, and issues such as interim analyses for clinical trials.
 Analysis of pilot data sets will be done to support a proposal for a larger, more comprehensive study.

 The Core does not provide support for data analysis on funded research studies.
 The budget for each study should provide funds for statistical analysis.
 Although the Core members may develop software resources for investigators and instruct investigators in their use, the Core is not a help-desk for statistical software problems.
 For assistance with a specific product, users should contact Technical Support for that product.
 The Core does not provide support for studies that are not cancer-related.

 Who may use the Core?

-The Core is available for any cancer-related research to any investigator at The Mount Sinai Medical Center, in any department or discipline, who is engaged in cancer research.
+The Core is available for any cancer-related research to any investigator at The Mount Sinai Health System, in any department or discipline, who is engaged in cancer research.

 Who are members of the Core?